refi64/chromium-tar/tools/gn/docs/reference.md

   default_args [optional]
       Scope containing the default overrides for declared arguments.
-These overrides take precedence over the default values specified in the declare_args() block, but can be overriden using --args or the args.gn file.
+These overrides take precedence over the default values specified in the declare_args() block, but can be overridden using --args or the args.gn file.

       This is intended to be used when subprojects declare arguments with